lisa-lumos/Snowflake/09-data-sharing.md

 When you offer a paid listing on the Snowflake Marketplace, you must offer consumers the ability to trial the listing before they purchase it.
 Trials are optional for paid private listings.
 Use SYSTEM$IS_LISTING_PURCHASED function to control which data is visible to trial/paid consumers.

-Offering listings in other regions in Marketplace requires replicating data, you need to manually replicate the data or use auto-fulfillment.
+Offering listings in other regions in Marketplace requires replicating data, you need to either manually replicate the data, or use auto-fulfillment.

 For a private listing, you need to share your listing to the regions where your consumer's accounts are.
 Use auto-fulfillment to replicate.